TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Setup/Git/Index.rst

 If you follow these instructions, whenever you create a new commit, Git will use the template to create the commit message, which you can then modify in your editor.
-So use this, to make it easier for you to fill out the required information.
+So use this to make it easier for you to fill out the required information.

 First, create a file, for example :file:`~/.gitmessage.txt`.